autodesk-platform-services/aps-autodesk.build.api-postman.collection/Forms API/README.md

 2. Generate the 3-legged token from **Authorization** tab.
 This collection takes **[Inheriting auth](https://learning.getpostman.com/docs/postman/sending-api-requests/authorization/#inheriting-auth)** to apply token to every endpoint in the collection automatically.

-3. Assume only account name, project name and one user email are abvailable in **variables**, click the test scripts in _Run First_ in sequence.
+3. Assume only account name, project name and one user email are available in **variables**, click the test scripts in _Run First_ in sequence.

 4. To test tutorial, click the test scripts in sequence.